jedisct1/draft-denis-xet/draft-denis-xet.md

 ## Proxy and Intermediary Considerations

 Corporate proxies and other intermediaries MAY cache XET traffic.
-The following considerations apply:

-### TLS Termination

-XET traffic MUST use TLS.
-Intermediaries that do not terminate TLS cannot cache XET traffic, which is acceptable from a security perspective.

-Intermediaries that do terminate TLS (e.g., corporate proxies with certificate injection) SHOULD cache xorb downloads based on the URL path hash, respecting `Cache-Control` headers.

-### Authentication

 Pre-signed URLs include authentication in the URL itself, allowing unauthenticated intermediaries to cache responses.
 However, reconstruction API requests include Bearer tokens in the Authorization header and SHOULD NOT be cached by intermediaries (the `private` directive prevents this).